|

 of Ego

-According to Idemon, Scorpio and Eros (and true eroticism) always involves
+According to Idemon, Scorpio and Eros (and true eroticism)

-entity.
-For example - the passion of Eros and eroticism can take place between
+of Eros and eroticism can take place between the artist and

-the artist and the erotic object of her/his art.
+the erotic object of her/his art.

 Likewise,

-likely be much more truly erotic than a meaningless "jump
+likely be much more truly erotic than a meaningless

-in the hay" with a stranger.
+"jump in the hay" one night stand with a stranger.

 Souls